Narrator/loopback-next/docs/site/Interceptors.md

 export class InvocationContext extends Context {
   /**
    * Construct a new instance
-   * @param parent Parent context
+   * @param parent Parent context, such as the RequestContext
-   * @param target Target class or object
+   * @param target Target class (for static methods) or prototype/object
+   * (for instance methods)
    * @param methodName Method name
    * @param args An array of arguments
    */